ROCm/HIP/docs/how-to/hip_runtime_api/opengl_interop.rst

 .. <!-- spellcheck-enable -->

-The HIP graphics resource that is imported from the OpenGL buffer has to be unmap and unregister in the following way:
+The HIP graphics resource that is imported from the OpenGL buffer and is not needed anymore should be unmapped and unregistered as shown in the following way:

 .. <!-- spellcheck-disable -->